Clique versus Independent Set: Clique-Stable Set separation conjecture

-Note here that no optimization was made on the constant of the polynomial.
-Some refinements in the proof can lead to a complete $(\omega, \alpha)$-separator of size $\mathcal{O}(n^{6+\varepsilon})$.
-Moreover, an interesting question would be a lower bound on the constant of the polynomial needed to separate the cliques and the stable sets in random graphs, in particular for the special case $p=1/2$.
+Note here that no optimization was made on the degree of the polynomial.
+Replacing the constant $3$ by $(5/2+\varepsilon)$ in the definition of $r_\omega$ and $r_\alpha$ leads to a CS-separator of size $\mathcal{O}(n^{6+2\varepsilon})$.
+Moreover, an interesting question would be a lower bound on the degree of the polynomial needed to separate the cliques and the stable sets in random graphs, in particular for the special case $p=1/2$.